DHRI-Curriculum/Text_Classification/sections/a02-decision_boundary.md

 }
 ```

 We can also find out what row these frequencies come from so that we can compare to the orginal document. `(tf_mat>10).any(axis=1)` is `True` whenever any column in a row has a value greater than 10, and `nonzero` returns the position of `True` values.
 We then do a little unpacking and grab the element at position `1` because we took the document at position `1` from the docs matrix.
-We then select the row in our dataframe at the same position to get the original sentence.
+We then select the row in our DataFrame at the same position to get the original sentence.

 ```python
 doc_id = (tf_mat>10).any(axis=1).nonzero()[0][1]